 - Stealing metals from the property (i.e. copper piping).

 - Starting or causing a fire on the premises.

 This is not an exhaustive list, as the statute and case law provide a great many instances which have been deemed to constitute criminal trespass.

 Possible Defenses to Criminal Trespass

-Criminal trespass charges vary in severity from summary offenses to second degree felonies.
-As such the penalties range in kind, from lesser fines to significant fines and jail time.
-It is important that no matter charge you defend it to avoid the penalties and a criminal record.
+Criminal trespass charges vary in severity from summary offenses to second-degree felonies.
+As such, the penalties range in kind, from lesser fines to significant fines and jail time.
+It is important that no matter the charge, you defend it to avoid the penalties and a criminal record.

-If you have been charged with criminal trespass the time to act is now.
-Call the Law Offices of Greg Prosmushkin, P.C. today to begin preparing a defense so that you can avoid the consequences of a criminal conviction.
+If you have been charged with criminal trespass, the time to act is now.
+Call the Criminal Defense Lawyers at The Law Offices of Greg Prosmushkin, P.C. today to begin preparing a defense so that you can avoid the consequences of a criminal conviction.

 This content was written on behalf of Greg Prosmushkin.